vxcall/Dainsleif/README.md

 First of all, if you are kind enough to motivate me, just **star** this project :) I would be very happy.

 This is an internal cheat for **_Counter-Strike: Global Offensive_** I've been working on as my training of reverse engineering.
 Since I don't intend to make this a malicious software, **this isn't considered to be performed in multi player mode**.
+We won't take any responsibility if a problem occurs because of this software.
 Keep in that mind.

 As of today, Dainsleif is a quite simple and tiny cheat, so you can use this as your reference if you want.